-If you’re thinking about attending law school and you’ve got the Internets handy, then you’ve probably come across a lot of scary articles about how expensive the cost of law school is and whether it’s really even worth going.
-For some of those articles, go here, here, and here.
-And there's also an interesting, more thorough treatment of the subject to be found in this law review article by a Vanderbilt Law School Professor, though we don’t necessarily agree with some of his conclusions.
+If you’re thinking about attending law school and you’ve got the internet handy, then you’ve probably come across a lot of scary articles about how expensive the cost of law school is and whether it’s really even worth going.
+For some of those articles, visit The Huffington Post and The Chronicle of Higher Education.
+There’s also an interesting, more thorough, treatment of the subject to be found in this law review article by a Vanderbilt Law School Professor — although we don’t necessarily agree with some of his conclusions.

 So how expensive is law school?
 Below are some interesting facts and figures that can help you decide.

 The median law school tuition and fees are expensive, and the average annual percentage increase has been rising faster than the rate of inflation.

 Average Law School Tuition & Fees from 2006-2007

 Average Annual Percentage Increases in Law School Tuition vs. U.S. Inflation Rates from 1995-2008